ladrians/sfND_3D_Object_Tracking/report.md

 ### Compute Camera-based TTC

-`FP.4` compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
+`FP.4` computes the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.

 Based on section `03.03`: